important alert

 About

 Portland’s City Code assigns responsibility for the construction of the property frontage to the adjacent property owner.
 The property frontage includes the street, curb, sidewalk and corners.
-Private development projects that meet the triggers in transportation administrative rule TRN 1.30 are required to bring their frontage up to current standards.
+Portland City Code17.88.020 and transportation administrative rule TRN 1.30 describe which private development projects are required to bring their frontage up to current standards.
 Public Works Alternative Review is the City’s process for evaluating unique development conditions which could make full standard frontage improvements infeasible or impractical.

 Requests are reviewed by the Public Works Alternative Review Committee.
 The Committee is made up of staff and management at Portland Permitting & Development and a representative from the Portland Bureau of Transportation.